Migrate from public base images to hardened container images: a step-by-step guide (2026)

 How Minimus Approaches the Migration

-FAQ Migrating to Hardened Container Images
+FAQ: Migrating to Hardened Container Images

 How long does it take to migrate from public to hardened container images?